Skip to main content

 • createdAt: timestamp for time-based tracking

-• Each document includes:
+• Each generate document response includes:

 • creditsConsumed: credits used for document creation